Data Security Notice

 Subject: Notice of Data Security Incident

 What happened?
 On January 8, 2019, Equitas Health learned of unusual activity in its email system.
 Equitas Health conducted an investigation and determined that an employee’s email account had been subject to unauthorized access.

 What information was involved?
 The following information may have been involved: names, dates of birth, patient account and medical record numbers, prescription information, medical history and procedure information, physician names, diagnoses, treatment and clinical information, and health insurance information.
 For a limited number of individuals, Social Security numbers and driver’s license numbers may have also been affected.

 What are we doing?
-Upon discovery of each incident, Equitas Health immediately launched internal investigations and reported the matter to appropriate authorities.
-We also retained an independent third party forensics firm to investigate the incidents, and sought the advice of legal counsel and cybersecurity experts.
-We regret that these incidents occurred and want to assure our members that Equitas Health has also added additional security features and taken other steps to minimize the chance that an event like this can occur in the future.
+Upon discovery, Equitas Health immediately launched internal investigations and reported the matter to appropriate authorities.
+We also retained an independent third party forensics firm to investigate, and sought the advice of legal counsel and cybersecurity experts.
+We regret that this incident occurred and want to assure our members that Equitas Health has also added additional security features and taken other steps to minimize the chance that an event like this can occur in the future.

 We are providing those individuals whose information was affected with free identity monitoring services for 12 months at no cost through Kroll.
 Kroll is a global leader in risk mitigation and response, and their team has extensive experience helping people who have sustained an unintentional exposure of confidential data.
 The identity monitoring services include Credit Monitoring, Web Watcher, Fraud Consultation, and Identity Theft Restoration.
 To receive credit services, you must be over the age of 18 and have established credit in the U.S., have a Social Security number in your name, and have a U.S. residential address associated with your credit file.

 We deeply regret any inconvenience or concern this may cause.
 Please do not hesitate to reach out to our designated call center if you have any questions.